rootisgod/rootisgod/content/posts/2026/2026-02-07-Opencode-and-Openrouter-for-AWS-and-Terraform-Infrastructure.md

 docker exec -it opencode-demo-terraform-aws bash
 ```

-Then 'unminimize' it to get some of teh general tools we need in an OS like curl and wget etc...
+Then 'unminimize' it to get some of the general tools we need in an OS like curl and wget etc...

 ```bash
 apt-get update